home-assistant/home-assistant.io/source/_integrations/device_sun_light_trigger.markdown

 ---
-title: "Presence based lights"
+title: Presence based lights
-description: "Instructions on how to automate your lights with Home Assistant."
+description: Instructions on how to automate your lights with Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Automation